malmunia/malmunia.github.io/_pages/about.md

 [Research Summary](/assets/pdf/research_summary_almunia_2022.pdf)

-NEWS
+<b>NEWS</b>

-[July 2023] I've been awarded a [Leonardo research grant](https://www.redleonardo.es/becas/becas-leonardo-investigadores-creadores-culturales-2023/) from Fundación BBVA to do research on the effects of value-added tax (VAT) reforms in Spain
+July 2023 -- I've been awarded a [Leonardo research grant](https://www.redleonardo.es/becas/becas-leonardo-investigadores-creadores-culturales-2023/) from Fundación BBVA to do research on the effects of value-added tax (VAT) reforms in Spain

-[Feb - 2023] I received the 2022 [Julián Marías Prize](https://www.cunef.edu/en/miguel-almunia-a-professor-at-cunef-universidad-wins-the-julian-marias-award-for-researchers-under-40/) for researchers under 40 in Social Science and Humanities in the Madrid Region
+Feb 2023 -- I received the 2022 [Julián Marías Prize](https://www.cunef.edu/en/miguel-almunia-a-professor-at-cunef-universidad-wins-the-julian-marias-award-for-researchers-under-40/) for researchers under 40 in Social Science and Humanities in the Madrid Region

 UPCOMING PRESENTATIONS